Academics

 Accreditation, Approvals & Memberships

-The University of Maine School of Law is fully accredited by the American Bar Association (ABA).
+The University of Maine School of Law’s J.D. program is approved by the Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association (ABA).
 For additional information, please contact:

 American Bar Association